heyitsmiike101/logHelper/README.md

 Run without a config file.

 * USE_CONFIG_FILE         = True        # If false, the below variables are used.
 Otherwise a config file is used.
 * TOP_DIRECTORY           = "logs"      # A folder that the logs are stored in.
 These files will not be changed.
+This folder should be in the same directory as the script.
 * ZIP_OUTPUT              = "Unzip"     # The output where the unzipped files will go.
+This folder will auto create if not existing.
 * USE_THREADING           = True        # Threading for unzipping files.
 * KEEP_FILETYPES          = ["evtx"]    #, "txt", "log", "log1", "log2", "xlsx", "xls", "csv", "dat"]
 * MINIMUM_FILE_SIZE_BYTES = 69640       # Minimum file size to keep a file.
 To keep all, set to zero.